helloyifan/yfjd01.github.io/AWS/VPC/vpc_tutorial.md

 * configure a security group (WebDMZ)
     * give that SSH access (:20) and HTTP access (:80)

-8. Spin up Private EC2 instance
+8. Spin up Private EC2 instance (MyDBServer)
 * Same as above but since we are using the 10.0.2.0 - us-east-2b subnet, it will not have a public ip
 * We used the default security group instead of the WebDMZ